jayaganeshk/DeOnTe/tasks.md

 ### In Progress

-- add footer with copyright
+- fix nav overflow in largescreen

 ### Clarify